Alvarado, Texas: Economy

 Alvarado is a rural community with an economy that has been primarily agricultural with only a modest retail and industrial base.
 In recent years the trend has been away from agriculture and toward more urban development.
 In 2007 Sabre Tubular Structures built a new 200000 sqft facility located on 147 acre on the eastern side of town.
 Sabre has over 200 employees at this facility.
 The city received a 2008 grant of $750,000 from the Texas Department of Agriculture for infrastructure improvements related to Sabre.

-In 2008 and 2009 there was an upturn in retail development with the opening of three national chain hotels and two fast food dining establishments.
-A movie theater/tavern was opened for a short time before closing its door due to poor sales and a general lack of interest.
+Louis Vuitton operates a factory for leather goods outside of Alvarado.

 Barnett Shale

-In the latter part of the 2000s, development of natural gas wells in the Barnett Shale has been a source of prosperity for the city and many property owners have benefited from drilling activity, pipeline construction and royalty payments.
+In the latter part of the 2000s, development of natural gas wells in the Barnett Shale were a source of prosperity for the city and many property owners benefited from drilling activity, pipeline construction and royalty payments.
 As natural gas prices fell in 2009, drilling activity and royalty payments declined rapidly.